smithc36-tcd/hpc-group/ass_1.md

 |----------------- |:--------------:|:--------------:|:--------------:|:--------------:|
 | Average time (s) | 0.000181       | 0.000154       | 0.889926       | 0.365820       |

-**-What are the factors that impact the most the performance of the matrix multiply operation for different matrix sizes and implementations (naive vs optimized)?**
+**What are the factors that impact the most the performance of the matrix multiply operation for different matrix sizes and implementations (naive vs optimized)?**

 In naïve, memory motion dominates the performance of many operations.
 Sustained memory bandwidth and larger cache size can provide a better guide to performance.
 And for optimized, since the ‘-O2’ optimizes the spatial locality and temporal locality, the time for multiplication operation will impact the performance of the matrix multiply operation.